-We leave, walk around the town once more, drink some more tea, and while it still seems a wholly freakish place – both dully mundane and utterly crazed – the joke is starting to wear thin.
+We leave, walk around the town once more, drink some more tea, and while it still seems a wholly freakish place – both dully mundane and utterly crazed – the joke is starting to wear a little thin.

 Shall we carry on Northwards?
 We discuss what lies beyond Blackpool.
 Girisroula tells me that one of the only places in Britain that she has seen already is the Lake District.

-As she has already been there, and we’ve only just seen lakes and (bigger) mountains in Snowdonia and, more conclusively for me, as she went there with an ex Greek boyfriend, we decide to head south.
-Back towards the direction of Liverpool.
+As she has already been there, and we’ve only just seen lakes and (bigger) mountains in Snowdonia and, more conclusively for me, as she went there with an ex Greek boyfriend, we decide on looking for somewhere else.

 We had talked before of seeing Anthony Gormley’s ‘Another Place’ – the life-size iron cast figures (of Gormley himself) dotted intriguingly, incongruously, on an off-the-beaten-track beach near Crosby.
 So we head for there.

 I check the published times of high tides and with the adopted style of some old salty, bearded seafarer deduce with pin-point accuracy, that we only have a few hours before the statues will be totally submerged.

-We race to the car and hug the coast down again past the seemingly endless golf lynxes, the gull-marked sand in the bunkers and the in-coming smell of seaweed and mist of the sea.
+We race to the car and hug the coast down south again past the seemingly endless golf lynxes, the gull-marked sand in the bunkers and an in-coming smell of seaweed and the mist of the sea.

 Through sturdy, well-to-do Lytham St Annes and polite Southport – echoes of Llandudno’s ornate Victorian canopes, but also with a sense of a select seediness attached to it too.

-I spot pampas grasses outside in the front gardens – the secret signal for people into swinging that this is the house for them.
-I can quite imagine the couple-swapping that must be going on behind these respectable double-fronted houses.
+I spot pampas grasses outside in some of the front gardens – the secret signal for people into swinging that this is the house for them – and I easily imagine the couple-swapping that could well be going on behind these respectable double-fronted houses.
 Naked couples rolling on upholstered settees bought from Sofa Warehouses.
+A great British pastime.